Canadian judge orders an end to blockade at border bridge

 The protests have caused shortages of auto parts that have forced General Motors, Ford, Toyota and Honda to close plants or cancel shifts.

-At the bridge, dozens of protesters in Windsor blocked the entrance to the span in what felt like a block party.
-Demonstrators milled about, carrying signs and Canadian flags — some at the ends of hockey sticks — while music played and food handed out.
+Before the judge’s ruling came down, dozens of protesters in Windsor blocked the entrance to the bridge in what felt like a block party.
+Demonstrators milled about, carrying signs and Canadian flags — some at the ends of hockey sticks — while music played and food was handed out.
 A trampoline was set up for the children.

 Troy Holman, a 32-year-old Windsor resident who has protested every day this week, said he believes the government overreached with its COVID-19 restrictions, which he said hurt his wife’s small business.